Taxi service standards

 - If you have a child with you (under 16 years of age), you must ensure they are properly restrained.
 If you have your own child restraint, check with your taxi service provider if it can be installed in the vehicle.

-- You cannot consume alcohol during your journey.
+- You cannot smoke (including electronic cigarettes) or consume food or drink, including alcohol, during your journey.